A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Three-step estimation

-{\scshape Remark 1:} Consider a finite sample of fixed dimensions $N$ and $T$.
-If all random variables except group memberships are continuous, then to the extreme where $c_{NT}\to0$, $\widehat G\to N$ and each group contains a single unit.
-To the extreme where $c_{NT}\to +\infty$, $\widehat G\to1$ and a single group contains all units.
-Given the low CPU time of the method, an entire regularization path can be reported by the researcher by making $c_{NT}$ vary between these two regimes.
-In particular, the clustering step can be made all vectorized, greatly reducing computational burden compared to running loops.\footnote{MATLAB code is provided on the author's website: \href{https://martinmugnier.github.io/research}{https://martinmugnier.github.io/research}.}
+{\scshape Remark 1 (Regularization Path):} Consider a finite sample of fixed dimensions $N$ and $T$.
+If all random variables except group memberships are continuous, then as $c_{NT}\to0$, $\widehat G\to N$ and each group contains a single unit in the limit.
+Conversely, as $c_{NT}\to +\infty$, $\widehat G\to1$ and a single group contains all units in the limit.
+Given the low computational cost of the method, a regularization path can be obtained by varying $c_{NT}$ between these extremes.
+Notably, the clustering step can be vectorized, significantly reducing the computational burden compared to iterative loop-based approaches.

-{\scshape Remark 2:} In Section \ref{sec:large_sample_properties}, I provide theory for the choice of $c_{NT}$.
-In Section~\ref{sec:data_driven_selec_rule}, I provide a simple data-driven selection rule that works well in finite samples.
-It is possible to further improve the finite sample performance by re-running the first step with $\widehat v_{it}=y_{it}-x_{it}'\widehat\beta$ in place of $\widehat v_{it}= y_{it}-x_{it}'\widehat\beta^1$ to obtain new $\widehat g_1,\ldots,\widehat g_N$, and then re-running the second and third steps and iterating again until some convergence criterion is achieved.
-The asymptotic results hold for any of the subsequent iterates and Monte Carlo performance suggest important gains of precision.
+{\scshape Remark 2 (Choice of Tuning Parameters):} Section \ref{sec:consistency_clustering} offers theoretical guidance on selecting $\psi_{NT}$ and $c_{NT}$.
+Section~\ref{sec:data_driven_selec_rule} proposes a simple data-driven selection rule that performs well across various Monte Carlo simulations.
+To further enhance the finite-sample performance, the first step can be re-run with $\widehat v_{it}=y_{it}-x_{it}'\widehat\beta$ (instead of using $\widehat v_{it}= y_{it}-x_{it}'\widehat\beta^1$) to obtain new group assignments $\widehat g_1,\ldots,\widehat g_N$.
+The second and third steps are then repeated, and the process iterated until convergence.
+The asymptotic results presented in the following section hold for all subsequent iterations, and Monte Carlo simulations further suggest that the iterative procedure achieves notable improvements in precision.
+Simulations also suggest that removing the tuning parameter $\psi_{NT}$ by using the NN estimator as the preliminary estimator, instead of the NNR estimator,